Pchyolan/rs-tanden-project/README.md

 # RS Tandem Project

 ## Description
-A tiny web project fueled by coffee and optimism.
+A tiny web project fueled by coffee and optimism ☕️
 We write code, occasionally debug, and mostly survive stage 2.

 ## Team